Blog

 Unlike budgeting methods that require tracking every transaction, pay yourself first:

-• Focuses on the bigger financial picture
+• Focuses on overall financial priorities

-• Reduces the need to monitor small purchases
+• Reduces the need to monitor small purchases constantly

-• Can work well for irregular income
+• Can work with irregular income

-3. Improved financial confidence and reduced stress
+3. Improved financial confidence

-• More confidence in your financial routine
+• More confidence in their budgeting routine

-• Less guilt around discretionary spending
+• Clearer limits for discretionary spending

-• Better long-term financial habits
+• More structured financial habits

 Step-by-step guide to implementing pay yourself first